gwenbiophys/NaiveDynamics.jl/docs/src/devdirections.md

       use 'pruning' functions of the type informatino users fill out to make the types consistent, so no multiple Float32(input), figure that all out in the package
 - [] test by ony specified tests, rather than the whole package each and every time ichagne a letter or two

+#### Style guide things
+- [] are all mutation functions inidcated properly?
+- [] in mutation functions, is the first operand always the one being mutated?

 ### Version 0.00.5